PlatformAwareProgramming/CloudClusters.jl/README.md

 #### Querying contracts

-In the current implementation of _CloudClusters.jl_, since contract resolution, using ___@resolve___, is implemented on top of Julia's multiple dispatch mechanism, it does not support ambiguity, i.e., just a single VM instance type must satisfy the contract.
+In the current implementation of _CloudClusters.jl_, since contract resolution, using ___@resolve___, is implemented on top of Julia's multiple dispatch mechanism, it does not support ambiguity, i.e., only a single VM instance type must satisfy the contract.
 Otherwise, ___resolve___ returns an ambiguity error, like in the example below:

 ```julia-repl
 julia> cc = @cluster(node_count => 4,